-Coming from the small Lancashire mill town of Burnley, Phil Johari was edged into a working life he didn’t want to live, full of things he didn’t want to do, except one thing - music.
+Coming from the small Lancashire mill town of Burnley, Phil Johari was edged into a working life he didn’t want to live.

-“I grew up in a town that keeps telling me to ‘Fit in, conform, calm down, have a drink, be one of the herd.’
-It’s not my place to do that.
-I couldn’t even if I wanted to.
-I have a gift, literally given to me from some other place and I can’t sit here with it anymore.
-I have to get my music out there to those who “get it” and those who are searching for it.”
+“I grew up in a town that kept telling me to ‘Fit in, conform, have a drink, be one of us.’
+It’s not my place to be that, I couldn’t even if I wanted to.
+I have always been a writer and a social anomaly and I have to get my music out there to those who are searching for it.”

 Unrelenting and prolific in his songwriting Phil has amassed a large number of songs just waiting to be put down on record.
-He has already made a start with his debut EP “Autumn Falls” and is currently recording his debut album at Germanium studios, Manchester, working with the finest blues, country and jazz musicians in Manchester and beyond.
-Like his music, his release plan for the album will take a different approach.
-The album will be released in singles, only complete once the final song has been released.
+He has already made a start with his debut EP “Autumn Falls” and is currently recording his debut album at Germanium studios, Manchester, working with some of the finest blues, country and jazz musicians in the North of England, Ireland and the US.

-Johari’s approach to music has always been creative.
-At the age of 12 he picked up an old Dobro guitar and started writing songs before learning anyone else’s, making everything unique and fresh.
-This is a way of writing that persists today, though now his influences include Pink Floyd, John Mayer, Tom Petty and the Eagles.
+At the age of 12 he picked up an old Dobro guitar and started writing songs before learning anyone else’s, making everything unique and raw.
+Though his influences now include Pink Floyd, John Mayer, Tom Petty and the Eagles, this is a way of writing still persists today.
 Johari continues to strive for and achieve brand new melodies and often obscure but relatable subject matter for his songs.

 “For me music should be big and bold.
-I see music in colour and paint in broad strokes.
-I write about feelings and feelings are huge.
-My songs absolutely have to reflect this or what’s the point?If a song exists I believe it has to have a justifiable reason to exist.”
+I see music in colour and paint in broad strokes mostly.
+It's the musicians I work with who put in the finer details.
+And I don't write a song unless I feel it has a justifiable reason to exist.”